Bootstrapping quantum process tomography via a perturbative ansatz: Simulation Tests of the Ansatz

 As the results show, the PAPA reconstructed process always improves upon the initial guess (ideal gate), both in terms of the trace distance for the full three-qubit process reconstruction, Fig.~\ref{fig:numsim}a), and the average of the trace distances for the two-qubit reconstructions, Fig.~\ref{fig:numsim}b).
 This improvement is typically around one order of magnitude, except in the case of the CNOT gate, which was the most difficult to reconstruct of the gates tested.

-The accuracy of the PAPA reconstructions of the simulated gates is set by the specifics of the classical numerical algorithm implemented (see Appendix \ref{app:Num} for details).
+The accuracy of the PAPA reconstructions for these simulated gates is set by the specifics of the classical numerical algorithm implemented (see Appendix \ref{app:Num} for details).
 If other algorithms \cite{Bolduc:2017aa,Knee:aa} more tailored to quantum process reconstruction are used with PAPA we expect significant improvements in accuracy and runtime are possible.